Reliable, effective, safe and simple: Wyssen Avalanche Tower LS12-5 and LS24-5

 Smallest residual risk thanks to the largest effective range

-- Explosives with high detonation speeds produce N-shaped pressure waves which have been proven to lead to the best release effect, particularly at a greater distance from the detonation point
+- Explosives with high detonation speeds produce N-shaped pressure waves which have been proven to cause the best release effect, particularly at a greater distance from the detonation point

 - Positioning a tower on a prominent terrain feature and including a 12m (39 ft) tower instead of 10m (33 ft) enables the effect to be reached in locations of pressure shadow (in couloirs, behind terrain ribs)

 - Very good stability test for assessment of the local avalanche danger